Greenpeace activists break into French nuclear plant

 The action echoed tensions between the Socialist government and ecologists, who accuse Hollande of not doing enough to reduce France's reliance on nuclear power and increase the use of renewable sources of energy.

-Hollande sacked his energy and environment minister for publicly criticising cuts to her budget earlier this month.
+Hollande sacked his energy and environment minister for publicly criticizing cuts to her budget earlier this month.

 The president has pledged to cut the share of nuclear energy in the country's electricity mix to 50 percent from 75 percent by 2025.
 He has also said he wants to close the country's oldest plant at Fessenheim, near the German border, by 2017.